 - Mushrooms are a good source of B vitamins.
 They are also the only source of vitamin D and one of the highest sources of selenium found in the produce section.

 - Of 300 edible mushroom species, 30 have been domesticated and 10 are grown commercially.

-- Agaricus spp. are the leading mushroom crop worldwide, and accounted for approximately 98% of the total U.S. mushroom production from 2017-2018.
+- Agaricus are the leading mushroom crops worldwide and accounted for approximately 97% of the total U.S. mushroom production from 2017-2018.
 Oyster (Pleurotusspp.) and shiitake mushrooms rank second and third respectively in worldwide production.

 - Wild harvest remains the largest source of commercially important mycorrhizal species (such as truffles, chanterelles, and morels), despite scientific advances in domestication.

 Mushrooms are unique in the produce section because they are fungi and not vegetables.
 What we typically think of as a mushroom is the fleshy, fruiting, spore-bearing body of a fungus.
 The mushrooms we eat are generally composed of a stipe (stem), a pileus (cap), and lamellae (gills).
 There are, however, many morphological varieties of mushrooms and not all varieties have these features.
 There are approximately 14,000 different species of mushroom, many of which are inedible.

 Mushrooms form from a small structure called a primordium which grows on some type of substrate.
 The primordium enlarges into an egg-shaped structure composed of hyphae, called a “button.”
 Mycelium, called the universal veil, surrounds the button initially.
 As the button grows, the veil breaks.
 Remnants of the veil on mature mushrooms often appear as warts or may be found hanging from the cap.